sambroy/CodeIO/README.md

 or
 ```
 conda env create -f environment.yaml --name codeio_exec
+conda activate codeio_exec
 ```
-Please note that our setup does not guarantee the execution of all types of Python code; you may need to update the environment to meet your personal requirements.
+Please note that our setup does not guarantee the execution of all types of Python code; you may need to update the environment to meet your personal requirements when processing different code files.

+## Data Processing

+We provide a complete guide for you to build data for CodeI/O on a toy dataset.

 #### Step 1: Convert raw code files into the unified format.